rakki194/cringegen/cringegen/commands/README.md

 - **lora.py**: Commands for LoRA-related operations
 - **llm.py**: Commands for generating content using language models
 - **utils.py**: Utility commands such as path resolution and trigger phrase extraction
+- **xyplot.py**: Commands for generating XY plot grids that vary parameters across X and Y axes to visualize their impact on generated images

 ## Command Structure